jiazhihao/attention_superoptimizer/README.md

 # Mirage: A Multi-level Superoptimizer for Tensor Algebra

-Mirage is a tensor algebra superoptimizer that automatically discovers and verifies sophisticated tensor program optimizations, most of which require joint optimization of algebraic transformations, schedule transformations, and discovery of new custom kernels.
+Mirage is a tensor algebra superoptimizer that automatically discovers highly-optimized tensor programs for DNNs.
+Mirage automatically identifies and verifies sophisticated optimizations, many of which require joint optimization at the kernel, thread block, and thread levels of the GPU compute hierarchy.
+For an input DNN, Mirage searches the space of potential tensor programs that are functionally equivalent to the DNN to discover highly-optimized candidates.
+This approach allows Mirage to find new custom kernels that outperform existing expert-designed ones.
-For an input DNN model,

 ## Installation